Luqmaan-io/memory-card-game/README.md

 ---

 ## Design choices
-The following design choices were made with accessability in mind, keeping the site looking attractive as usable.
+The following design choices were made with accessability in mind, keeping the site looking attractive as well as usable.

 ### Colour
 The following colours have been chosen woth accessibility in mind. these colour offer a fun aesthetic for the user to help keep them engaged.